siderolabs/talos/website/content/docs/v0.14/Reference/cli.md

 ## talosctl completion

-Output shell completion code for the specified shell (bash or zsh)
+Output shell completion code for the specified shell (bash, fish or zsh)

 ### Synopsis

-Output shell completion code for the specified shell (bash or zsh).
+Output shell completion code for the specified shell (bash, fish or zsh).
 The shell code must be evaluated to provide interactive completion of talosctl commands.
 This can be done by sourcing it from the .bash_profile.